josegomez/clippyjs/README.md

+# Clippy HTML

+Added support for speaking HTML.

 # Clippy
 > Add Clippy or his friends to any website for instant nostalgia.
-This project is a fresh rewrite of [Clippy.JS](http://smore.com/clippy-js) in ES6.
+This project is a fork of rewrite of [Clippy.JS](https://github.com/pi0/clippyjs) in ES6.
 ([Read More](http://smore.com/clippy-js))

 ## Demos